dchudz/SpatialStats.jl/README.md

 ## Todo next:

-1. Function for showing sample variogram -- p.
-29 of HMASD
+- parametrize covariance functions better -- e.g. as some kind of type?
-2. Function for generating and plotting realizations given a model covariance
+- plot multiple realizations of variogram from given process in a row for model checking
+- show "theoretical" line with variability range (from simulating, probability)
+- optimize covariance function parameters
-3. test for non-stationarity?
+- test for non-stationarity?

 ## Kriging